Fresno Police arrest 15-year-old girl after she makes terror threats against her high school

-Chief Dyer said the girl made a threat on Snapchat to shoot up the school and posted pictures of multiple guns.
+Chief Dyer said the girl made a threat on Snapchat to shoot up the school and posted a picture that showed a Walmart display case - with several rifles inside it.

+On the photo was a message that read, 'Don't come to school tomorrow'.

 The FBI alerted the Fresno Police Department to the threat and an officer followed the student, who was on the bus to school.
 She was pulled out of class and admitted to making the threatening post, according to Fresno Police.